KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-stib by danito](https://github.com/danito/MMM-stib)

+0. This module is outdated: Deprecated.
+API no longer works.
+Depends on deprecated module.
+Not recommended installation instaructions (globally).
+Use module <strong>MMM-stib2</strong> instead.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `stib.js`: Replace it with `MagicMirror²`.